chilcutt/files/docs/resume.md

 ### Senior Software Engineer

 - SimplyInsured helps eliminate fear in health insurance for the millions of small business employees around the United States.
+- Senior software engineer on a team of 7 engineers working on SimplyInsured's core offering and integrations.

 ## UserTesting
 *January 2016 – February 2019*

 ### Senior Product Manager

-- Product manager for design refresh of the unmoderated test creation process
+- Led design refresh of the unmoderated test creation process, UserTesting's core product offering.
-- Worked with Design, Engineering, User Research, and Data Science to design, prototype, and build a refreshed test creation experience
+- Worked with Design, Engineering, User Research, and Data Science to design, prototype, and build a refreshed test creation experience.

-### Engineering Team Lead

-- Team lead on project to modernize UserTesting's customer dashboard
-- Led and coordinated team of 8 software engineers; partnered with Product Management and Design
+- Coordinated and conducted experiments and user research to inform product requirements and designs.
+- Organized release schedules and built product rollout strategy with product marketing, customer success, and sales.

 ### Senior Software Engineer

+- Team lead on project to modernize UserTesting's customer dashboard with the goal of implementing a new design with a modern technology stack.
+- Led and coordinated team of 8 software engineers; partnered with Product Management and Design.
-- Software engineer on an initiative to optimize performance of the backend distribution process significantly reducing risk of outages and downtime
+- Contributed to initiative to optimize performance of the backend distribution process significantly reducing risk of outages and downtime.

 ## Better.
 *June 2013 – November 2015*

 ### Head of Product and Engineering

-- First full-time engineer on the Better team
+- First full-time engineer on the Better team.
-- Worked with a close-knit startup team to launch a V1 of the Better product
+- Worked with a close-knit startup team to launch a V1 of the Better product.
-- Primarily responsible for Better's API and platform, a HIPAA-compliant backend built with Ruby on Rails
+- Primarily responsible for Better's API and platform, a HIPAA-compliant backend built with Ruby on Rails.
-- Hired and coordinated team of RoR, iOS, Android, and JS engineers
+- Hired and coordinated team of Ruby on Rails, iOS, Android, and JavaScript engineers.

 ## UniversityNow, Inc.
 *April 2012 – April 2013*

 ### Senior Software Engineer

-- Led development of core features and functionality for the online learning platform used by students and faculty of UniversityNow’s affiliate universities (implemented in Ruby on Rails/Javascript/jQuery).
+- Led development of core features and functionality for the online learning platform used by students and faculty of UniversityNow’s affiliate universities (implemented in Ruby on Rails/JavaScript/jQuery).
 - Acted as technical architect and product owner of internal features including performance, infrastructure, and testing.
 - Implemented 3rd party integration with Zuora billing platform and Salesforce CRM.
 - Responsibilities also included cross-functional feature product management, system administration/operations, and customer support.